Online Session Locator

 2. Implementing a Tool for Structured Roles in Hybrid Collaborative Learning Environments [view paper]

-Mr. Chenyan Zhao (University of Illinois Urbana-Champaign), Mr. Yuxuan Chen (University of Illinois Urbana-Champaign), Kangyu Feng (University of Illinois Urbana-Champaign), Dr. Geoffrey L Herman (University of Illinois Urbana-Champaign), Prof. Matthew West (University of Illinois Urbana-Champaign), and Prof. Mariana Silva (University of Illinois Urbana-Champaign)
+Mr. Chenyan Zhao (University of Illinois Urbana-Champaign), Mr. Yuxuan Chen (University of Illinois Urbana-Champaign), Kangyu Feng (University of Illinois Urbana-Champaign), Dr. Geoffrey L Herman (University of Illinois at Urbana - Champaign), Prof. Matthew West (University of Illinois at Urbana - Champaign), and Prof. Mariana Silva (University of Illinois Urbana-Champaign)

 3. Towards More Authentic Assessments: Technical Interviews as Alternatives to Traditional Exams [view paper]